What’s the key to getting your house spick-and-span in a jiffy?

 But they could definitely notice giant dust bunnies, dog hairs and cookie crumbs under their feet.

-You don’t need to sweep the whole floor; instead, use a hand-held vacuum to take care of true trouble spots.
+You don’t need to sweep the whole floor; instead, use a hand-held or stick vacuum to take care of true trouble spots.

 Make the bathroom sparkle (2 minutes, 45 seconds)